 - How can you segment your target market?

 - What are the trends in your target market?

-- Who are your competitors and what is their market size, market share, competitive strengths and weaknesses, and prospects?
+- Who are your competitors and what are their market size, market share, competitive strengths and weaknesses as well as prospects?

 - Who are your customers and what are their product/service preferences and reasons for purchasing?

 - What are your sales and profits by market segment?

 - What is your current and projected market share?

 Management and organization